-Acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) are often effective for mild to moderate pain (see table Nonopioid Analgesics Nonopioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
-Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more ).
-Of these, only ketorolac, diclofenac, and acetaminophen can be given parenterally.
+Acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) are often effective for mild to moderate pain (see table Nonopioid Analgesics Nonopioid Analgesics ).
+These drugs are given orally; ibuprofen, ketorolac, diclofenac, and acetaminophen can be given parenterally.
 Nonopioids do not cause physical dependence or tolerance.

 Acetaminophen has no anti-inflammatory or antiplatelet effects and does not cause gastric irritation.

-Aspirin is the least expensive NSAID but has prolonged antiplatelet effects and increases the risk of gastrointestinal (GI) bleeding.
+Aspirin is the least expensive NSAID, but it has irreversible antiplatelet effects and increases the risk of gastrointestinal (GI) bleeding.

-NSAIDs also include nonselective COX (cyclooxygenase [COX-1 and COX-2]) inhibitors and selective COX-2 inhibitors (coxibs); all are effective analgesics.
-Coxibs have lowest risk of ulcer formation and GI upset.
+Both COX inhibitors are effective analgesics.
+Coxibs have the lowest risk of ulcer formation and GI upset.
 However, when a coxib is used with low-dose aspirin, it may have no GI benefit over other NSAIDs.

 Studies suggest that inhibition of COX-2, which occurs with both nonselective COX inhibitors and coxibs, has a prothrombotic effect that can increase risk of myocardial infarction, stroke, and claudication.
-This effect appears to be drug-related, as well as dose- and duration-related.
-Although there is some evidence that the risk is very low with some of the nonselective COX inhibitors (eg, ibuprofen, naproxen) and coxibs (celecoxib) and although data are still limited, it is prudent to consider the potential for prothrombotic effects as a risk of all NSAID therapy, suggesting that all NSAIDs should be used cautiously in patients with clinically significant atherosclerosis or multiple cardiovascular risk factors.
+This effect appears to vary by specific drug, as well as by dose and duration.
+Some evidence suggests the risk is very low with some of nonselective COX inhibitors (eg, ibuprofen, naproxen, coxibs [celecoxib]).
+However, clinicians should consider the potential for prothrombotic effects as a risk with all NSAIDs; thus, all NSAIDs should be used cautiously in patients with clinically significant atherosclerosis or multiple cardiovascular risk factors.

-If an NSAID is likely to be used only short-term, significant adverse effects are unlikely, regardless of the drug used.
-Some clinicians use a coxib first whenever therapy is likely to be long-term (eg, months) because the risk of GI adverse effects is lower; others limit coxib use to patients predisposed to GI adverse effects (eg, older patients, patients taking corticosteroids, those with a history of peptic ulcer disease or GI upset due to other NSAIDs) and those who are not doing well with nonselective NSAIDs or who have a history of intolerance to them.
+If an NSAID is likely to be used only short term, significant adverse effects are unlikely, regardless of the drug used.
+Some clinicians use a coxib first whenever therapy is likely to be long term (eg, months) because the risk of GI adverse effects is lower.
+Others limit coxib use to patients predisposed to GI adverse effects (eg, older patients, patients taking corticosteroids, those with a history of peptic ulcer disease or GI upset with other NSAIDs) and to those who are not doing well with nonselective NSAIDs or who have a history of intolerance to them.

 All NSAIDs should be used cautiously in patients with renal insufficiency; coxibs are not renal-sparing.